 By the way, home stores do sell steamers as a separate appliance, but if you’ve already got a pot, it makes more sense to just buy a basket.
 Baskets can expand to fit different sized pots, they’re easier to store, and usually cheaper!

-Braising is a combination method that I never use, but I see in a lot of recipes, so I figured it was worth mentioning.
+Braising is a combination method that I use when I slowcook meats.
 Used on bigger, tougher cuts of meat, braising starts by first sautéing the meat to get a good, browned edge (aka searing!).
 Then, the meat is submerged in water and simmered for a long period of time.
 The seared edged keep the flavor in, and the long cooking time in moisture tenderizes the meat.

 Dry Heat Methods